basm92/Big-Data-Big-Questions/README.md

 ## Data, short description, and sources

+- netherlandsclimateagriculture.csv

+A dataset taken from Clio-Infra containing all kinds of variables related to the development of agriculture and climate over a long time-frame (about 1800-2000).

 - wars_deathcount.csv

 A dataset about the occurrence of wars throughout history.
 Notes and geometric mean of estimated death count.
 Source: Wikipedia